Loans & Collateral

 Implementation:

-const cap = await marketManager.collateralCaps(PTOKEN_ADDRESS);
+const cap = await marketManager.collateralCaps(SHMON_CTOKEN);

-const posted = await marketManager.collateralPosted(PTOKEN_ADDRESS)
+const posted = await marketManager.marketCollateralPosted(SHMON_CTOKEN)

 const capReached = posted.gte(cap) && !cap.isZero();

-1. Minimum Hold Period: Be aware that Curvance implements a 20-minute minimum hold period for deposits to mitigate flash loan attacks.
+1. Minimum Hold Period: Be aware that Curvance implements a 20-minute minimum hold period for collateralized deposits to mitigate flash loan attacks.

 Best Practices for Production Implementations